c2pa-org/softbinding-algorithm-list/README.md

 ### Selection rules

-The C2PA Technical Working Group may approve and merge PRs in accordance with its prevailing processes for approving technical contributions to the C2PA specification.
+The C2PA Technical Working Group will approve and merge PRs in accordance with its prevailing processes for approving technical contributions to the C2PA specification.

 C2PA's Technical Working Group may also decide to remove malicious or non-conformant entries from the list of approved soft binding algorithms.